Harsh-4210/Self_Evolving_Multi_Agent_Governance/README.md

 # Self-Evolving Multi-Agent Governance in a Decentralized Economy

 A decentralized multi-agent system for self-evolving governance, negotiation, and conflict resolution in a digital economy.
-This project was built for the [Hackathon Name] in 24 hours.
+This project was built for the Fusion in 24 hours.

 ## 🎯 Objective